omarnagy91/resume-pdf-generator/README.md

 4. Click "Preview Resume" to see your resume
 5. Click "Download PDF" to save your resume

+### ⚠️ Important: Printing with Backgrounds

+When using the **Print Resume** button, you must enable background graphics in your print dialog:

+- **Chrome/Edge:** More settings → Check "Background graphics"
+- **Firefox:** Check "Print backgrounds (colors & images)"
+- **Safari:** Check "Print backgrounds"

+The templates include CSS to force background printing, but some browsers still require manual settings adjustment.

 ## Using Your Own Data

 ### Option 1: Upload JSON File